 Explore the latest in hepatobiliary surgery, including advances in surgical techniques and approaches to liver, gallbladder, and biliary disease.

-This multicenter study investigates the risk factors, patterns, and outcomes of late recurrence after curative liver resection for hepatocellular carcinoma.
+This international, multicenter cohort study assesses the safety, reproducibility, and oncologic efficacy of robotic vs open liver resection for hepatocellular carcinoma.

 Customize your JAMA Network experience by selecting one or more topics from the list below.